I have over 25 years of experience as a professional theatre director, movement director, dramaturg and writer.

 I have been fortunate enough to work within many different genres, and with a wide range of companies and organisations.
 Some of these include Royal Court, London; Cottesloe, National Theatre; Birmingham Rep; National Theatres of Bulgaria and Macedonia; Bådteatret, Copenahagen.

-My specialities are comedy, classics, physical theatre, site specific work, new writing, pantomime and devising.
+My specialities are new writing, classics, physical theatre, site specific work, musicals, comedy, pantomime and devising.

-I have strong interests in training and devlopment work for both artists and participants; also, collaborating across art forms, bringing work to new audiences, and making people laugh.
+I have strong interests in training and development work for both artists and participants; also, collaborating across art forms, bringing work to new audiences, and making people laugh.